A0D1I2L3/SmartFarm/README.md

 # Smart Farm Weather Predictor (Flutter)

 A Flutter app that predicts the rolling 5-day probability of significant rainfall (≥15mm) using Weatherbit API forecasts blended with historical climate baselines.
-Adapted from the original Smart-Farm-Weather-Predictor CLI tool.
+Adapted from the original [Smart-Farm-Weather-Predictor (CLI)](https://github.com/ruhneb2004/Smart-Farm-Weather-Predictor).

 ## Problem